 The 3 Types of Non-Sexual Assault

-In Canada, there are three primary types of physical assault (excluding sexual assault).
+In Canada, Assault Causing Bodily Harm is one of the three primary types of physical assault (excluding sexual assault).
 Each has its own definition and sentencing option.
 We list them here by severity (lowest to highest):

 1. Simple or Common Assault

 Common assault is the least severe form of assault.
 There is no lasting damage or major injury involved in simple assault.
 Examples include pushing, slapping, and verbal threats.
 This type of common assault is typically a summary offence.